-Formerly known or suspected from several sites across England mainly in the south and east, all but one of which are thought to have been lost primarily due to habitat change/destruction resulting in the loss of the foodplant.
+Formerly known or suspected from several sites across England mainly in the south and east, all but one of which are thought to have been lost due to habitat change/destruction which resulted in the loss of the foodplant.
 Possibly now extinct as recent searches have failed to locate the species at its single remaining site in the British Isles.

 Searches for larva have taken place at former sites as follows: